 (Make sure that you have lots of food prep storage containers or lunch prep containers. on hand.
 They’re a must-have when you’re prepping ingredients ahead of time and packing lunches and snacks for the week.)

-Next, wipe out the Crockpot and put in a pork roast or large London broil with some water or broth.
+Next, wipe out the Crockpot and put in a pork roast or large top round London broil with some water or broth.
 Let it cook all night on low.
 On Sunday morning, remove it and let it cool a bit, then shred it for next week.
 You can mix it with barbecue sauce for sandwiches or with salsa for tacos or burritos, or just serve it with rice and a salad.

 • Fourth, organize breakfasts and snacks for next week.
 Think about your family’s schedule for the coming week.
 Will you need grab-and-go breakfasts some days?
 Can you put together some smoothie packs so that you can whip up healthy smoothies in a hurry?
 Will you need healthy snacks that the kids can eat at home after school, or quick snacks that they can eat in the car?